group-project092016/SmarterPortfolio/MeetTheTeam.md

 Members:

 ##### Leonard Leong
+I strive to be creative, organized, and dedicated.
 I will be the team leader for this project.
 It's always been an interest of mine to create useful applications.
 With this project, I hope to be able to promote awareness for smarter personal finance, and help people make better-informed decisions towards their financial goals.
 My responsibilities will include coordinating the team, creating our algorithms, and polishing the user interaction experience.

 ##### Riyesh Nath